Dee699/CMPG323-Overview--32593392/README.md

 -
 - **System-specific files**: Keeps unnecessary OS-generated files from being committed.

-By carefully configuring the `.gitignore` file, i can ensure that my Git repository remains focused and efficient, enabling better collaboration and management of my codebase.
+By carefully configuring the .gitignore file, i can ensure that my Git repository remains focused and efficient, enabling better collaboration and management of my codebase.

+### Storage of Credentials and Sensitive Information

+When developing applications, it’s crucial to manage credentials and sensitive information securely.
+Here are some best practices for handling this information:

+1. **Environment Variables**: Store sensitive information such as API keys, database connection strings, and credentials in environment variables.
+This keeps them out of your codebase and makes it easier to change them without modifying the source code.
+For example, in a .NET application, you can access environment variables using Environment.GetEnvironmentVariable("VARIABLE_NAME").

+2. **Configuration Files**: Use configuration files that are not tracked by version control to store sensitive information.
+These files should be added to your .gitignore file to prevent them from being committed.
+For example, a file named appsettings.Development.json can contain sensitive data for local development, while production secrets can be stored securely on the server.

+3. **Secret Management Services**: Leverage secret management tools and services, such as Azure Key Vault, AWS Secrets Manager, or HashiCorp Vault, to store and manage sensitive information securely.
+These services provide encrypted storage and access controls to ensure that only authorized applications and users can access the secrets.

+4. **Encryption**: Always encrypt sensitive data, both at rest and in transit.
+Use established encryption algorithms and libraries to protect sensitive information from unauthorized access.

+5. **Least Privilege Principle**: Follow the principle of least privilege when assigning access rights to sensitive information.
+Only grant access to the credentials that are necessary for a user or application to perform its tasks.

+By following these practices,i will definetely enhance the security of my application and protect sensitive information from unauthorized access and breaches.